 The brand’s showcase exhibited Lance and his team’s thoughtful reimagination of a popular trend, tweaked and down-scaled for kids with grown-up tastes.
 Its austere lines, tempered colors blended with weavings and other handcraft details hark back to Albero’s clear-cut credo.

 According to the young entrepreneur, “Manila FAME served as a significant milestone because of the great reception from clients.”
 The positive outcome encouraged Lance and his team to join CITEM’s exhibition at the International Furniture Fair in Tokyo last November.
 “We aim to become a global brand,” Lance added, “that offers customized pieces for both local and foreign markets.”

 It seems he’s all set to take off.
 Apart from a fully-shaped branding, Lance has a skeletal force in place composed of a creative department, which Lance heads together with VP for marketing Isabel Lim, an interior designer, and his own mother spearheading production.
-More than all that, the second-generation furniture-maker has a deep-seated love for his trade.
+More than all that, the third-generation furniture-maker has a deep-seated love for his trade.
 “I never felt obliged to join the family business.
 I consider this as my passion.”